 Employees play a significant role in maintaining the overall security posture of your organization.
 Provide comprehensive cybersecurity training to educate employees about common threats such as phishing scams, social engineering attacks, and malware.

 Teach them how to recognize suspicious emails, avoid clicking on malicious links, and report any security incidents promptly.
-Enhance training with practical resources, such as Cisco CCNA Dumps, to ensure employees can identify and mitigate potential security risks, including suspicious emails and malicious links.
+Enhance training with practical resources, such as Cisco CCNA Dump, to ensure employees can identify and mitigate potential security risks, including suspicious emails and malicious links.
 Foster a culture of security awareness and accountability, encouraging employees to take an active role in protecting company data and systems.

 7. Stay Vigilant Against Emerging Threats: